gboehl/econpizza/docs/boehl_hommes.rst

 Boehl-Hommes method
 -------------------

-An alternative method is implemented, similar to the one introduced in Boehl & Hommes (2021), where we use it to solve for chaotic asset price dynamics.
+An alternative method -- similar to the one introduced in Boehl & Hommes (2021) -- is implemented,  where we use it to solve for chaotic asset price dynamics.
 It can be understood as a policy function iteration where the initial state is the only fixed grid point and all other grid points are chosen endogenously (as in a "reverse" EGM) to map the expected trajectory.

 The main advantage (in terms of robustness) over Fair-Taylor comes from exploiting the property that most determined perfect forsight models be a contraction mapping both, forward and backwards.
 The model is given by